-Perhaps it’s due to differences in muscle tone or maybe just living with a uniquely different brain, but frequently individuals with autism have difficulty with motor planning, coordination, and balance activities.
+Perhaps it’s due to differences in muscle tone, or maybe just living with a uniquely different brain, but individuals with autism often have difficulty with motor planning, coordination, and balance activities.
 This may also create separation in social abilities, and feelings of low self-esteem.

 Using emotional regulation tools such as a multisensory room, a visual tracker that displays emotional feelings, or regular therapy and medication can help individuals regulate and become aware of their emotional needs.

-For people who engage in stimming, it can be a regulator for both understimulation and overstimulation.
-For example, if someone was feeling understimulated, stimming can help them fully feel parts of their body when perhaps they couldn’t before.
-In situations where there might be too much going on, this may lead someone to feel overstimulated.
+For people who engage in stimming, it can be a regulator for both under-stimulation and over-stimulation.
+For example, if someone feels under-stimulated, stimming can help them fully feel parts of their body when perhaps they couldn’t before.
+On the other hand, in situations where there might be too much going on, this may lead someone to feel over-stimulated.
 Stimming, in this case, can help to relax and focus.

-A multisensory room can be of great help here, as they have many benefits.
+A multisensory room can be of great help here, as they have many benefits for those with ASD.
 Multisensory rooms help provide the right level of stimulation for people with autism and can be both calming and focusing.

-Raising awareness and acceptance of autism is a continuous process.
-Most people know autism exists, so the phrase ‘raising awareness' means helping people understand autism to a greater degree.
-This can be done through informative pieces like online articles and news pieces, as well as work done in the community by businesses, charities, and other organizations.
+Raising world autism awareness and increasing global acceptance of autism is a continuous process.
+Most people know autism exists, so World Autism Day and the phrase ‘raising awareness’ is about helping people understand autism to a greater degree.
+Here are a few ways you can get involved with World Autism Day every year:

 Money generated through fundraising is a fantastic resource for many public institutions, as many autism charities circulate funds and grants into schools, libraries, and care facilities.
-This means that there is greater access to learning and social support for people in schools, and career development skills for teenagers and adults with autism.
+This means that there is greater access to learning and social support for people in schools and career development skills for teenagers and adults with ASD.

 Charities use money raised to help on a far-reaching scale.
 Money raised from donations to the Autism Society, for example, help to maintain national resource databases and to raise public awareness of everyday issues that autistic people face.

-The ultimate aim for all of this is to have a fully supportive society for people with autism.
+The ultimate aim for all of this is to have a fully supportive society for both children and adults with autism.
 It’s the little things that matter.
-AMC Theatres runs regular sensory-friendly screenings, where the lights are up, and the sound is turned down, and people are encouraged to interact with the movie.
+For example, AMC Theatres runs regular sensory-friendly screenings, where the lights are up, and the sound is turned down, and people are encouraged to interact with the movie.
 This allows people with autism or Sensory Processing Disorder (SPD) to enjoy movies in an accessible environment.